usnistgov/fipy/README.txt

 system`_ for bugs, support requests, feature requests and patch submissions |citeMailingTracking|.
 We welcome collaborative efforts on this project.

+|FiPy| is a member of the
+`Materials Digital Library Pathway Open Source Initiative`_ (MatDL-OSI).
+This National Science Foundation funded service provides management of our public source code repository, our bug tracking system, and a "wiki" space for public contributions of code snippets, discussions, and tutorials.

 ------------------------
 Conventions and Notation
 ------------------------